joinpursuit/AC_4_Web/bridge/lessons/12_objects_ii.md

 })
 ```

-### Map-Array in Todos
+### Map-Array in Tasks

-In order to use the `mapArr` function to transform our  a `todoArr` array, we will need to modify it in the same way as we did to `forEachArr`.
+In order to use the `mapArr` function to transform our  a `taskArr` array, we will need to modify it in the same way as we did to `forEachArr`.
 Each time the callback will be passed the index number as well as the array element:

 ```js
 function mapArr(arr, callback){